feature-creeps/observability-workshop/README.md

 We use fluentd as the log collector, elastic search as the search engine and kibana as the visualizer UI.

-Docker natively supports the fluentd log driver, which can be activated machine wide in the docker daemon of the machine or container specifically as seen in the docker-compose.yml of the imageholder integration tests.

-All containers which provide logs need to connect to the fluentd service.
-The fluentd service is running in a seperate container.
+All containers write their logs to stdout, ideally formatted as json.
+The fluentd service is running as a daemonset and collecting, parsing and sending logs from all nodes to elasticsearch.

-Since the daemon is responsible for the log driver initialization we cannot use the docker network dns name resolution.
-That's why we link the fluentd container and use localhost to resolve the service.

-The fluentd service is configured with the in_forward plugin to listen to a TCP socket and receive the event stream.
-Matching all tags it stores them into our elastic search instance.

 Kibana displays logs from elasticsearch.
-The first time we start kibana, we need to create an index, which in our case is "fluentd-*".
-In the next step we use @timestamp as our basis for time filtering.
-Under discover we can use queries to search for logs.
+We create index patterns "logs-*" and "events-*".

 #### Monitoring integration

 We use prometheus as the metrics collector and grafana for visualization.

+#### Tracing integration

+We use jaeger and elastic apm for tracing.